 What to Eat

 Inside of Cedar Point you will find all of your amusement park favorites, from Auntie-Anne’s/Cinnabon to Chick-Fil-A, Dippin-Dot’s to Dominos.
-When eating out we stick to the basics of pizza, fries and burgers for our pickey eater.
+When eating out we stick to his safe food like pizza, fries and noodles for our pickey eater.
 As long a there are french fries and pizza, we are in the safe zone!

 Ready to Return

-When the time is right, we are ready to return to Cedar Point.
 The short drive from upstate NY, the reasonable ticket prices and the campground make you feel as though you are getting multiple vacations in one.
-Additionally, the efforts to make the park more accessible to autism-families is a bonus that makes it an autism-friendly vacation pick.
+The autism-friendly accessible options for navigating the theme park rides, access to outdoor acivities for non-riders and multiple lodging choices made this an autism-friendly vacation.